zeromev/zeromev.github.io/explorer.md

 The delay between when a transaction was first seen by any of the zeromev nodes and when it was executed and published in the block.

-Hover over a delay value to see the delay measured by each individual zeromev node.
+Hover over to see the delay measured by each individual zeromev node.

 'miner' means that the transaction was not seen in the mempool of any of the zeromev nodes, and was likely inserted by the miner when they created the block.